Order before 2:00 PM - your package will be shipped the same day!

 Goat’s milk

-Goat's milk intolerance is a condition where individuals experience difficulty digesting goat's milk and its products, leading to gastrointestinal symptoms.
-This intolerance is distinct from a goat's milk allergy, which is an immune system reaction and can cause more severe reactions, including immediate symptoms....
+Goat’s milk intolerance is a condition characterized by difficulty digesting goat’s milk and its products, leading to digestive discomfort and gastrointestinal symptoms.
+Unlike a goat’s milk allergy, which involves an immune system response and can trigger more severe and immediate reactions, intolerance primarily affects digestion.

 No image found